OCA/product-attribute/product_supplierinfo_revision/readme/USAGE.md

 To use this module:

-1. If you are a purchase manager, and you have checked "Advanced Pricelists" in the technical settings of your user, go to *Purchases
+1. If you are a purchase manager, go to *Purchases
     \> Configuration \> Vendor Pricelists* and select one or more supplier pricelist.
 2. Click on Action button and execute the wizard **Duplicate Supplier